jwerre/node-canvas-lambda/README.md

 ## Install

-*Note:*
+_Note:_
 If you're not using Node.js version 12 then you'll need to recompile the layers.
 See the Build section below.
 Also, these layers include chart.js.
-If you don't want these modules included you can remove them from the Dockerfile (around line
-19) and rebuild the layers.
+If you don't want these modules included you can remove them from the Dockerfile (around line 19) and rebuild the layers.

 ### AWS Console

 1. Clone the repository
 1. Log into AWS console and navigate to Lambda service
 1. Click **Layers** in the sidebar